cristian-guerrero/legion-go-tricks/README.md

 - Due to an update for the Steam Deck OLED, sometimes FPS gets artificially capped by Steam.
 Usually it's around 72fps
 - FPS slider isn't always accurate
-- Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
+- (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to disable problematic refresh rates above 60Hz
-- (Dec 6th) Nobara bug where you can't go from Desktop Mode directly to Game Mode directly, you must reboot.
-Nested Desktop works fine.
 - Bug for Pipewire EQ improvements - Pipewire EQ improvements are an optional sound fix for the LGO, right now it's volume can only be changed via modifying the main volume slider for your default device.
   - This is most likely due to a recent Steam Deck OLED related update.

+## Resolved bugs on NobaraOS (update OS with the `Update System` app on Desktop):
+- Nobara bug where you can't go from Desktop Mode directly to Game Mode directly, you must reboot.
+Nested Desktop works fine.

 ### Resources